caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 	**Say:** The function executes when a user clicks on the button.

+## SLIDE 39
-1. Finally, any number of jQuery functions can be used inside the function to make things happen.
+3. Finally, any number of jQuery functions can be used inside the function to make things happen.
 In this example, we use the `toggle` function, which toggles the visibility of an element.

 	**Ask:** What happens when a user clicks on the button?

 	_`#light` has its visibility toggled._

 	Recall that any number of statements can be used inside of a function.
 They can be either plain JavaScript or jQuery.

+## SLIDE 40
+Review

+## SLIDE 41
 ## 10. Instructor Do: jQuery Toggle Demo (10 min)

-> :pushpin: **Important Point:** Your goal is to

 ### Part 1: jQuery Toggle